dwmkerr/ark-demo/demos/pr-review-workflow/README.md

 devspace deploy
 popd

-# Patch the deployment to mount the workspace PVC
+# Patch the deployment to mount the workspace PVC to the shell MCP.
 kubectl patch deployment shell --type='json' -p='[
   {
     "op": "add",